kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 findstr /m "itemprop=\"recipeIngredient\"" * | find /c /v ""
 ```

-and we see that there are only about 300 of the 12,000 files that actually have itemprops that support
+Only about 300 of the 12,000 files in our dataset contain itemprops using recipeIngredient or recipeInstruction.
+Since
-recipeIngredient and recipeInstruction, so it doesn't make sense to add this for only about 2% of
-the training files.

-There are probably some features we could extract and improve the classification score even
-more—but I think we are getting to a series of diminishing returns and it is time to take a new approach.
+this represents just 2% of the training data, adding a feature based on it would have limited impact and likely
+not justify the added complexity.

+We could continue exploring additional features to squeeze out marginal gains in classification performance.
+However,
+the improvements are becoming increasingly incremental, suggesting we've reached the point of diminishing returns.
+It
+may be more fruitful now to explore different modeling approaches or structural changes.

 **Things to try**

-* Try adding more features, and see what happens.
+* Experiment with adding new features—such as HTML tag patterns, sibling elements, or nearby punctuation—and observe their impact on precision, recall, and F1 score.
+Small changes in structure or context awareness can sometimes yield surprising improvements.
-* Can you improve the accuracy by adding things like a feature similar to our "class_has_ing_keyword" feature but getting the last 3 element ancestors (parents)?
+* Can you improve the accuracy by adding things like a feature similar to our "class\_has\_ing\_keyword" feature but getting the last 3 element ancestors (parents)?

 ### Data Cleanup